Earning a bachelor’s degree at community college

-The jury is out on whether potential employers will demonstrate a preference for the traditional 4-year school BA/BS pathway.
+While states seem to be recognizing the value of community college baccalaureates in clearing barriers to education, the jury is out on whether potential employers will demonstrate a preference for the traditional 4-year school BA/BS pathway.
 For the moment at least, the source of degree is unlikely to be a massive factor, thanks to a very good job market across many different fields.
 Couple this with lower cost and greater scheduling flexibility, and getting a bachelor at community college is worth a serious look.

 The debate to allow bachelor’s degrees at community colleges

 According to the 2020 Education Commission of the States brief, the main arguments – pro and con – for the policy are as listed.

 - Community colleges are usually more nimble than 4-year institutions and therefore can more quickly develop and offer degree programs that address changing workforce needs, particularly in high-demand fields.

 - Community colleges can offer bachelor’s degrees to more diverse student populations, especially in areas of a state that do not have a nearby 4-year institution.
 They’re also designed to serve nontraditional groups such as low-income, first-generation, older students, as well as students of color.